10 things to know about recruitment in China

 2. Analyze the labor market in China

 The Chinese market is growing, so it is important to analyze it.
-Just ask on social protection (statutory scheme, options …).
-Learn about geographic variables depending on your location, and learn the differences between the qualifications, diplomas and Chinese skills.
+Just ask about social protection (statutory scheme, options …).
+Learn about geographic variables depending on your location, and learn the differences between the qualifications, diplomas, and Chinese skills.
 It is also useful to be aware of the turnover of Chinese companies.

 3. Define the conditions and methods of recruitment

-It is now time for you to make a decision: direct recruitment or by firm?
+It is now time for you to make a decision: direct recruitment or by the firm?

 4. Adapting procedures and methods of recruitment to the Chinese market

 Learn about the definitions of function and position profiles.
-Adapt to Chinese methods for ads, direct search method, as well as interviews and tests carried out in the country.
+Adapt to Chinese methods for ads, direct search methods, as well as interviews and tests carried out in the country.